pflynny/FancySelects.js/README.md

 You want a custom select and dropdown?
 Ain't no thang.

-This plugin will parse through the select, any optgroups will be output in their own div, with ul > li > a structure.
+Add data-select-menu-source to any select and hey presto!
+It's that easy.
+The plugin will parse through the select, any optgroups will be output in their own div, with ul > li > a structure.
 It will also parse a optgroup label, outputting a header.
 Handy.

 ##Requirements
 jQuery 1.11.0